What is volunteering?

 Volunteering is about giving your time to a

 good cause.
-You don't get paid, but you do get the chance to use
+You get the chance to use your talents, develop

 Who can do it?